How We Scaled to Over $10,000 Daily Ad Spend Per Campaign

 There are a couple of ways to do that:

 a) Credit cards.
-If your bank is kind of restricting you on credit limits, you can always get credit cards from different institutions and issuers of credit cards.
-For example, my credit is pretty tapped out with Bank of America at the moment, but AmEx will be happy to give me a credit limit, or Discover; and I’m sure I could raise my credit at Capital One… So, in my experience the credit has been really dependent on the bank – when we’ve tapped out one bank for the time being, we’ll just work with other banks.
-It’s just the rules of the banks, sometimes they only give so much credit.
+If your bank is restricting your credit limits, you can apply for credit cards from other providers.
+For example, my credit is pretty tapped out with Bank of America at the moment, but AmEx will be happy to give me a credit limit, or Discover.

 And the guy, again, was like “just fill out the online application and see if you can get a credit raise,” and I said, “listen I’ve done that a bunch of times, can you please just transfer me to either your manager or someone directly in the credit card approval department?”